Asgari-research/mof-chemical-holdouts/README.md

 ## Data availability statement

+This repository includes:

+- code for the split-strategy benchmark,
+- `data/clean_data.csv`, a processed ARC--MOF-derived benchmark table,
+- compact source-data and plot-data files,
+- regenerated manuscript and SI figures,
+- figure-regeneration scripts,
+- documentation for required local inputs,
+- reproducibility and submission-check guidance.

-This repository does not redistribute raw ARC--MOF database files.
-Users should obtain ARC--MOF from the original data source and follow the original license and citation requirements.
+This repository does not redistribute raw ARC--MOF database files, raw third-party structural databases, full ARC--MOF CIF archives, large full-prediction files, or fitted model objects.
+Users who need the original ARC--MOF source data should obtain them from the original data source and follow the original license and citation requirements.

-The repository provides:

-* code for the split-strategy benchmark,
-* compact source-data and plot-data files,
-* figure-regeneration scripts,
-* documentation for required local inputs,
-* reproducibility and submission-check guidance.

 Large full-prediction files and fitted models are intentionally excluded from version control and should be regenerated locally.